HIllya51/LunaTranslator/docs/en/ttsengines.md

 For Windows 7 and above, you can add the text-to-speech package for a language in the system's language settings to use it.

-For Windows 11, in addition to the language's text-to-speech package, you can also add Narrator Natural Voices within system settings.
-However, Natural Voices are currently not recognized by SAPI, and therefore cannot be directly used in LunaTranslator.
-But, you can install [NaturalVoiceSAPIAdapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter).
-This program can convert Natural Voices to a SAPI interface, allowing them to be used in LunaTranslator.
+On Windows 11, in addition to the language's speech synthesis package, you can also add higher-quality natural voices via `Accessibility` -> `Narrator` -> `Add natural voices`.

 == VoiceRoid2